KP govt considers introducing reforms in Special Branch

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The government is considering introducing major reforms in the Special Branch, including putting it under the chief minister, as a meeting has been called in the coming week, a source told The News.
+PESHAWAR: The government is considering introducing major reforms in the Special Branch of the police, including putting it under the chief minister, as a meeting has been called in the coming week, a source told The News.

-A source said that a meeting of all the stakeholders has been called to discuss three major points including the KP Independent Police Complaint Authority, KP Inspectorate of Criminal Justice Services and Reforms in Special Branch.

 The reforms in the KP and Punjab Police were under consideration for over a year.
 A source said that a meeting at the Prime Minister’s Secretariat in September 2019 discussed various laws, including reforms in the police force and district and divisional administrations, especially in Punjab and KP.